Table of Contents

 In the image below, we have printed off a background with tools to give the feeling that we’re inside of the goldsmith’s workshop.
 Notice how the area of focus is the stack of rings.

-Bokeh is a popular technique used where the subject matter is in full focus while the rest of the background is blurred.
+Bokeh is a popular technique where the subject matter is in full focus while the rest of the background is blurred.
 Bokeh will help give your jewelry the most attention while enabling your audience to better understand the mood created in the background.